Photo Essay – Bolivia

 A Bolivian man who works alongside Greg and Alex explains how to use the little red radios.
 These radios come from Galcom, an organization based in Canada.

-A box full of the little red radios waits to be distributed.
+A box full of the little red radios are ready to be distributed.

-A young boy chews on sugar cane outside the only church in Ravelo, Bolivia.
+A young boy chews on sugar cane while standing outside the only church in Ravelo, Bolivia.

 America has significant influence around the globe.
 Here a young man gives a thumbs up while sporting a Chicago cap.